handsontable/hyperformula/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue
+name: Bug report
-about: A template for opening new issue
+about: A template for reporting bugs
 title: ''
 labels: ''
 assignees: ''